rithmschool/connect4js/README.rst

 Optional Step Nine: Read & Comment checkForWin
 ----------------------------------------------

-THe `checkForWin` function is already written, but it needs comments to help explain how it works.
+The `checkForWin` function is already written, but it needs comments to help explain how it works.
 Add some!

 Also, this is a good strategy for finding a winner, but it's not the most